vmware/singleton/CONTRIBUTING.md

 ## Develop, Build and Test
 ### Create your branch
-Changes should be made on your own fork in a new branch.
+Change should be made on your own fork in a new branch.
 The branch should be named g11n-java-client-XXX-description where XXX is the number of the issue.
 Run this command to create a new branch.

 ```
-git checkout -b g11n-java-client-XXX-description g1n-java-client
+git checkout -b g11n-java-client-XXX-description g11n-java-client
 ```

 ### Setup development environment